- This article explains the Brightwork estimation website to vendors.

-This web page is designed specifically for software vendors that may be interested in participating with Software Decisions.
-It explains how the our analytical products and calculators work and how your company can benefit from sharing them with your current clients and prospects.
+This article explains how our analytical products and calculators work and how your company can benefit from sharing them with your current clients and prospects.

-Software Decisions is a new site that is focused on providing self-service analytical support to executive decision makers.
+Brightwork Estimation is a site from Brightwork Research & Analysis that is focused on providing self-service analytical support to executive decision makers.
 This means while we offer some associated services, that the calculators are designed to be used by our customers as decision support tools independent of other support.

 Some of what the site plans to offer is analysis in the form of articles.
 The Software Selection Package, which includes Honest Vendor Evaluations and MUFI Rating & Risk are examples of qualitative analytical products – these help provide context, but much of the focus of the site is to provide quantitative tools.
 We have three types of calculators currently, but plan to add more when we have the time.